 - Taking part in training or other professional development (including online or in-person)

 - Delivering peer to peer coaching, safety huddles and new employee orientation, or other types of violence related training

 Facilitators will be asked to report on these activities on an annual basis following the train-the-trainer program.
 As these requirements are met, a SafeCare BC facilitator will issue re-certification.

 If you are unsure about the eligibility of your continuing education hours, please contact Mavis Gibson at firstname.lastname@example.org.

 SafeCare BC offers a potential secondment agreement for each of our program streams.
-The purpose of the secondment model is to allow SafeCare BC to expand its capacity and provide support beyond its current reach as well as allow for sharing of information to areas in BC that are outside of the Lower Mainland.
+The purpose of the secondment model is to allow SafeCare BC to expand its education and training capacity.
 It allows the sponsor organization to take advantage of applicable training at no cost, allowing them to train an in-house trainer and provide a customized approach their internal training program.